TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 If you use the old AX approach("Merge selected changesets" in random order) with D365FO Team Foundation Version Control(**TFVC**) system, you may face problems.
 You may get compile errors, transfer unwanted code and lost changes in code.

-So choose your branching strategy before the development, agreed on it with a Project manager and follow it.
+So choose your branching strategy before the development, agree on it with a Project manager and follow it.
 Also If you know any tools that can prevent the described cases feel free to post a comment.